burnash/gspread/docs/user-guide.rst

 Using gspread with pandas
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 `pandas <https://pandas.pydata.org/>`_ is a popular library for data analysis.
-The simplest way to get data from a sheet to a pandas DataFrame is with :meth:`~gspread.Worksheet.get_all_records`:
+The simplest way to get data from a sheet to a pandas DataFrame is with :meth:`~gspread.models.Worksheet.get_all_records`:

 .. code:: python

    import pandas as pd

    dataframe = pd.DataFrame(worksheet.get_all_records())

 Here's a basic example for writing a dataframe to a sheet.
-With :meth:`~gspread.Worksheet.update` we put the header of a dataframe into the first row of a sheet followed by the values of a dataframe:
+With :meth:`~gspread.models.Worksheet.update` we put the header of a dataframe into the first row of a sheet followed by the values of a dataframe:

 .. code:: python